djalmajr07/topbottombank/README.md

 According to TopBank's Analytics team, each customer who has this bank account returns a monetary amount of 15% of their estimated salary amount, if it is less than average, and 20% if this salary is greater than average, during the current period of your account.
 This amount is calculated annually.

 As a result for this project is expected to have these questions answered.

-* *What is the company's current Churn rate?*
+1. What is the company's current churn rate?
-* *How does the churn rate vary by month?*
+2. How the churn rate vary by monthly?
-* *What is the expected return in terms of revenue, if the company uses its model to avoid churn?*
+3. What is the expected return in terms of revenue if the company uses this model to avoid churn?
-* *How does the model perform in classifying customers as churns?*
+4. What is the model performance in find churn clients?
+5. What is the bank profit if the recovery works as planed?

 # **BUSINESS ASSUMPTIONS**
 - **estimated_salary** will be considered as annual salary, the value 11.50 must be checked it may be an input error.
-- Imbalanced dataset, must be balanced to get a best performance.
+- To deal with imbalanced dataset I'm considering to give priority to models which use bagging.
 - Due the lack of data, to calculate monthly churn the original dataset with lenth of 10k clients was divided by 12.

 # *MIND MAP*